LetsGetJiggyWithIt/rpiradio/readme.txt

 This code was written to create a more effective way to play .wav files using PiFmRds through the shell.
-Recently found out this may be a less-functional version of morrolinux's mpradio here: https://github.com/morrolinux/mpradio I still had a great time building this and am open to any suggestions.
+Recently found out this may be a less-functional version of morrolinux's mpradio here: https://github.com/morrolinux/mpradio I still had a great time building this, and learned a lot from the experience.

 This is not under active development, but I may come back to this from time to time.